Nontrivial global solutions to some quasilinear wave equations in three space dimensions: Introduction

 For the scalar equation \eqref{qwe2}, our assumptions on the admissible global solution $(\mu,U)$ still seem too strong from the point of view of the forward problem.
 Suppose that $u$ is a global solution to \eqref{qwe2} with $C_c^\infty$ initial data of size $\eps\ll1$.
 In \cite{yu2021}, we find an exact solution $(\mu,U)$ to the geometric reduced system \eqref{qwe2redsys} matching the global solution $u$ at infinite time\footnote{This solution $(\mu,U)$ may depend on $\eps$.
 However, see Remark \ref{rmkmthmdepeps} below.}.
 However, while it has not been proved yet, we tend to believe that in general, this $(\mu,U)$ is not $(\gamma_-,\gamma_+)$-admissible for all $\gamma_+>1$ and $\gamma_->2$.
 For example, we proved that $|\mu U_q|\lesssim \lra{q}^{-1+C\eps}$ for $q<0$ in \cite{yu2021}, while we require $|\mu U_q|\lesssim \lra{q}^{-2-}$ for $q<0$ in the definition of admissibility.
 The author is currently working on a project to study whether the assumptions on the admissible global solutions in this paper can be further relaxed\footnote{For example, is it sufficient to assume that $\gamma_->1$ in the definition of admissibility instead of $\gamma_->2$?}. }

 \rmkn{\rm Recall that the main goal of this paper is to construct nontrivial global solutions to \eqref{qwe}.
 One may guess that as long as we start with a nontrivial admissible global solution $(\mu,U)$ in Theorem \ref{mthm} (i.e.\ $U\not\equiv 0$), we will obtain a nontrivial global solution $u$.
-However, in this paper, we cannot prove such a strong statement in general.
-Later we will apply part (ii) of Theorem \ref{mthm} to write $(u,u_t-u_r)$ as the sum of $(\eps r^{-1}U,\eps r^{-1}\mu U_q)$ and some reminder terms.
-To conclude that $u\not\equiv 0$, we need to assume that $\eps r^{-1}U$ or $\eps r^{-1}\mu U_q$ does not decay to zero faster than the reminder terms do as $s\to\infty$.
+However, in this paper, we cannot prove such a strong result in general.
+Later we will apply part (ii) of Theorem \ref{mthm} to write $(u,u_t-u_r)$ as the sum of $(\eps r^{-1}U,\eps r^{-1}\mu U_q)$ and some remainder terms.
+To conclude that $u\not\equiv 0$, we need to assume that $\eps r^{-1}U$ or $\eps r^{-1}\mu U_q$ does not decay to zero faster than the remainder terms do as $s\to\infty$.